mozhdeh-hajiani/Predicting-survival-rates-in-critically-ill-patients-/README.md

 The models were evaluated on the test set, and the best hyperparameters were selected.
 The evaluation metric used was the **F1 Score**:

-***

-This draft provides a good summary of your work.
-Do you have any code files or specific visualizations you would like to highlight or link to in the "How to Run" section?